dmitrisg/collegeClasses/CSC276/SQL Guide.md

 ```
     If it worked, you will be able to see it in the output tab under your script editor.
 You should see all the commands you just ran with a green checkmark next to each.
 You may see the message "Error loading schema content".
 I'm not sure what it means, but it does not seem to be important.
     d.
 Adding some test records.
-Erase all your previous code from the query.
-(You just ran it and you don't want to run the same thing twice.)
+Erase all your previous code from the query, so you don't run it twice.
 Write:
 ```
     use game276[username];
     insert into Game (computerName, humanName) VALUES ('x', 'y'); -- this will create a record in the Game table.
 Note that the id is auto generated, so you do not need to specify what it is.